Implementing Async Batch Invoice Processing with Celery

 new_chunk = max(10, chunk_size // 2)

-raise parse_invoice_batch.retry(
+raise self.retry(

 exc=exc,

-kwargs={"invoice_ids": invoice_ids, "chunk_size": new_chunk}
+kwargs={"invoice_ids": invoice_ids, "chunk_size": new_chunk},

 )